 For example, Cognitive Behavioural Therapists (also known as CBT Therapists) are typically registered with the BABCP and Clinical Psychologists or Counselling Psychologists are registered with the HCPC.
 There may be other more specialised bodies that some therapists are registered with.
 You can always enquire to that professional body if you are unsure of the level of training and qualification of a therapist.

-Cost of In-Person vs. Online Private Therapy
+In-Person vs Online Therapy Costs

 Sometimes the cost of seeing a therapist face-to-face is slightly higher than seeing the therapist online.
 This is because it is influenced by factors such as the therapist’s location, practice facilities and overhead expenses.
 These costs may sometimes reflect in higher session fees.